To be caring bankers, delivering superior service in meeting needs and finding solutions for our clients, shareholders, and community.

 Despite the economic downturn in 2008, TriStar Bank continued to perform very well and paid a $0.40 per share dividend.
 The bank purchased a commercial building in Charlotte and converted it into a full service branch office.

 2009 began with the loss of Organizer and Chairman, Noah Daniel.
 His leadership will be missed for years to come.
+Noah was a tremendous supporter and leader from the beginning, both in our bank and in the community.
+His loss was felt throughout the bank.
+Attorney Jerry V. Smith was elected to serve as the bank's Chairman of the Board.

 The strong foundation of prudent underwriting placed TriStar Bank in a performance category of the top ten banks in Tennessee.
-Despite county unemployment at 12%, the bank still earned over $1.30 million in after tax income and grew to $143 million in total assets.
+Despite county unemployment at 12%, the bank still earned over $1.30 million in after-tax income and grew to $143 million in total assets.

 The bank set a new net income achievement of $1.375 million, and the bank grew to $150 million in total assets.
 The year was spent celebrating our ten-year anniversary.
 The celebration culminated with a community event on 10/10/10 at the main office.
+The shareholders approved Kevin Smith as our newest member of the Board of Directors.

-TriStar Bank remains committed to its community, clients, bankers and shareholders.
+TriStar Bank remains committed to its community, clients, bankers, and shareholders.
 Helping people is what we do and who we are.
 We continue to believe in the American ideals of hard work and honest dealing.
 We look forward to seeing you!